-The doctrine and jurisprudence of the Constitutional Court is dominated by the view that the general limitation clause is lex generalis and is applicable to all rights and freedoms guaranteed under the Constitution, irrespectively whether the particular right of freedom contains a specific limitation clause.
-15 L. Garlicki specifies saying that it is applicable to (i) the constitutional freedoms and rights that do not contain any limitation clause (eg Articles 47, 48(1), 54).
+The doctrine and the jurisprudence of the Constitutional Court is dominated by the view that the general limitation clause is lex generalis and is applicable to the all rights and freedoms guaranteed under the Constitution, irrespectively whether the particular right of freedom contains a specific limitation clause or not.
+L. Garlicki specifies saying that it is applicable to (i) the constitutional freedoms and rights that do not contain any limitation clause (eg Articles 47, 48(1), 54).
 In his opinion it can not be argued that these freedoms and rights are absolute, the general clause must be applied because of the constitutional scheme; (ii) constitutional freedoms and rights, which contain only parts of limitation requirements in comparison with the general limitation clause, (eg Articles 49, 50, 52).
-In his opinion, the general clause in these cases fully complementary; Article 31(3) is applicable to those elements that do not coincide with the scheme detailed or which have not been by these rules expressly excluded; (iii) constitutional freedoms and rights, for which specific limitation clause itself and globally regulates all the conditions of the limitation; generally it involves rights that substantially allows wider restrictions (Articles 22, 45(1)) or narrower (Article 53(5)) in comparison to the Article 31(3).
-According to the principle of lex specialis derogat legi generali detail regulation overlaps the general ones, but in relation to other elements the general clause applies.
-16
+In his opinion, the general clause in these cases fully complementary; Article 31(3) is applicable to those elements that do not coincide with the scheme detailed or which have not been by these rules expressly excluded; (iii) constitutional freedoms and rights, for which specific limitation clause itself and globally regulates all the conditions of the limitation; generally it involves rights that substantially allows for wider (Articles 22, 45(1)) or narrower (Article 53(5)) restrictions in comparison to the Article 31(3).
+According to the principle of lex specialis derogat